Quadrupole spectra derived from 2.76 TeV Pb-Pb identified-hadron $\bf v_2(p_t)$ data: Summary

-Taken together the results of this study, combined with related previous findings, appear to indicate that the azimuth quadrupole particle source is a {\em distinct particle production mechanism} with unique characteristics that may be derived from $v_2(p_t,n_{ch})$ data in combination with other results.
-The nature of the source mechanism is suggested by results for 200 GeV \pp\ collisions: a QCD three-gluon interaction.
+Taken together the results of this study, combined with related previous findings, appear to demonstrate that the azimuth quadrupole source is a {\em distinct particle production mechanism} with unique characteristics that may be derived from $v_2(p_t,n_{ch})$ data in combination with other analysis.
+The nature of the source mechanism is suggested by data from 200 GeV \pp\ collisions: a QCD three-gluon interaction.
 A very similar data trend for \pbpb\ collisions suggests that the mechanism is universal within high-energy A-B collisions.
 Given overall data trends it is unlikely that the quadrupole component includes most hadrons emerging from Hubble-like expansion of a bulk medium as is conventionally assumed.
 It is more likely that the quadrupole component is ``carried'' by a small minority of final-state hadrons.
-Hydrodynamics-based theoretical descriptions seem unjustified by $v_2(p_t)$ data.
+Hydrodynamics-based theoretical descriptions appear unjustified by $v_2(p_t)$ data.

 \begin{appendix}